lezippo/BinaryResearchTrees/README.md

-# BinaryResearchTrees
+# BinarySearchTrees

-This repository contains C functions for working with Binary Search Trees (BRT), specifically:
+This repository contains C functions for working with Binary Search Trees (BST), specifically:
-- Create a BRT
+- Create a BST
 - Destroy it
 - Print it
 - Search an element